 As we mentioned, lemons are completely harmless.
 For some reason, lemons, and other citrus fruits like limes, oranges, grapefruits, tangerines, and mandarins, have gained a reputation for being deadly if chickens eat them.
 Some of this is likely due to anecdotal evidence of lethargy, obesity, and excessive preening or loss of feathers.

 The truth is, those are all common signs associated with any fruits, or other foods, that have a higher than normal amount of sugar in them.
 In fact, sugar is really, the main concern we have about the safety of lemons and citrus fruit, in general.
-Whether they are eating lemons, peaches, nectarines, cranberries, or raisins, consuming too much sugar can cause any of those symptoms and more; like hypoglycemia.
+So, if you are feeding your chickens treats, make sure to do routine health checks to keep tabs on your birds.

 Your chickens may enjoy using lemon peels as a toy and peck at it or scratch it around.